Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Numerical Tests

 When using AIM, one is allowed to choose the accuracy of their embedding by manipulating the tolerances during the annealing and GAP procedures.
 Tolerances are set using the value of the residuals and the magnitude of the steps in coordinate space for each iteration of the quasi-Newton method.
 These tolerances are set to $10^{-6}$ and $10^{-8}$, respectively.
 This means the Newton's method will stop if the edge lengths are within $10^{-6}$ accuracy or if the distance between points in coordinate space from one iteration to another is on the order of $10^{-8}$.
 Given these settings, we determine the number of steps necessary for maintaining adiabaticity when performing GAP.
 We also present our analysis on how each portion of the code scales with increased vertices, as well as the scaling for the number of time steps necessary for adiabaticity.
 For each surface tested, we recovered an average difference in the edge length between the original metric and AIM within our prescribed tolerance.
 The standard deviation in the difference between edge lengths are also on the order of our prescribed tolerance.
 This result was tested with tolerances in accuracy set to $10^{-6}$ and $10^{-9}$.
 Our reported scaling analysis corresponds to a tolerance of $10^{-6}$.

 We test whether or not the extrinsic curvature is recovered by first looking at a qualitative comparison between continuum and AIM embeddings as seen in figure~\ref{fig:drumcomp}.
-These surfaces are color coded (shaded) as a function of mean curvature.
+These surfaces are color coded as a function of mean curvature.
 The mean curvature of the continuum surfaces were computed using the continuum equations while the triangulated mean curvatures were computed using discrete methods~\cite{DiscMC}.
 Figure~\ref{fig:conv} gives a quantitative comparison, and convergence properties, of the mean curvature between the continuum and AIM by plotting the percent error in integrated mean curvature as a function of resolution.
+According to our results, the convergence of the integrated mean curvature to the continuum is of first order.

 We made log-log plots of run time verses number of vertices for each of the three sub routines and the AIM algorithm as a whole to understand the scaling behavior of our code.
 The same plots were made for analyzing the number of steps necessary for adaibaticity as a function of resolution.
 The plots are given in figure~\ref{fig:plots}.
 It is observed that the highest order contribution to the scaling of AIM comes from the Ricci flow procedure.
 Our overall results suggest that AIM scales sub cubically.